Stephen Clancy Hill: Victim

 Herbert Hin Wong (黄兴) (August 15, 1979 – June 1, 2010) was a fellow pornographic actor.
 Wong was originally from Monterey Park, California and attended Alhambra High School located in the city of Alhambra, California.
 Upon high school graduation he attended the University of California, Riverside.
 He died at Northridge Hospital Medical Center at the age of 30.
 Wong's movie credits under an alias of "Tom Dong" include Kristina Rose: Dirty Girl (2008), Hookers and Blow 3 (2008), Cum Coat My Throat 5 (2008), and Perverted Planet 4 (2009).
 Wong had befriended Hill as the latter was starting his career in pornography.
 The two had met during the shooting of a gangbang scene where they were employed as mopes.
 Both men appeared together in several films and had been nicknamed by co-workers the "Jackie Chan and Chris Tucker of porn".
 It was Wong who had recommended Hill to Ultima DVD.

 Death

 Four days later on June 5, Hill was surrounded by a SWAT team in a residence located around Azul Drive in West Hills.
 Hill climbed a nearby hill area and was brandishing a sword which he threatened to use to kill himself.
 Video recording shows that Hill was first shot near the right shoulder by a policeman, most likely with a non-lethal gun.
 Hill, cornered, went closer to the edge of the cliff.
 A second shot was fired by another policeman.
 Then Hill got even closer to the edge, and only then attempted a jump that eventually killed him.
 The police described the action as a "less than lethal munition".

-Film adaptation
+Film

-Hill's story was adapted into the film Mope, directed by Lucas Heyne and starring Nathan Stewart-Jarrett as Hill and Kelly Sry as Wong.
+Hill's story was made into the film Mope, directed by Lucas Heyne and starring Nathan Stewart-Jarrett as Hill and Kelly Sry as Wong.
 The film premiered in January 2019 at the Sundance Film Festival.